CollinearGroup/collinear-dashboard/messages-api/CONTRIBUTING.md

 You can use the script: `res/postMessage.js` script to post a message with appropriate HMAC auth as the Teams Outgoing Webhook will send it.

-If you work on auth, `res/simpleServer.js` gives you a quick server that manually validates the HMAC auth.
 If you want the Teams Webhook to send data to this script, fire up an [`ngrok`](https://ngrok.com) tunnel.

 NOTE: Double check the port and endpoint as it might vary depending on what was being tested last.